quantumlib/Stim/doc/gates.md

 number of measurement bits produced per circuit layer is always the same even if the number of measured qubits varies.

+Parens Arguments:

+    If no parens argument is given, the padding bits are recorded perfectly.
+    If one parens argument is given, the padding bits are recorded noisily.
+    The argument is the probability of recording the wrong result.

 Targets:

     Each target is a measurement result to add.